How Long does it Take to get a Reentry Permit?

 2. Why do You Need a Reentry Permit?

-There are 3 main reasons that a green card holder may need a reentry permit:
+There are 3 main reasons that a green card holder may need a reentry permit, including considerations related to re entry permit processing time:

 i.
 Leaving the US for 6 months or longer: If you are a US permanent resident and you leave the country for 6 months or longer, upon return to the US you are eligible to be questioned.
 Immigration officers may ask you questions to determine whether you have abandoned your permanent resident status.
 A reentry permit creates a legal presumption that you intend to remain a US permanent resident.